Fedora Linux release history

 Fedora Linux is a popular Linux distribution developed by the Fedora Project.
-Fedora attempts to maintain a six-month release schedule, offering new versions in May and November, although some releases have experienced minor delays.
+Fedora attempts to maintain a six-month release schedule, offering new versions in spring and fall, although some releases have experienced minor delays.

 Release history

 Fedora Core 1

 Fedora Core 1 was the first version of Fedora and was released on November 6, 2003.
 It was codenamed Yarrow.
 Fedora Core 1 was based on Red Hat Linux 9.

 Some of the features in Fedora Core 1 included: